Democratic Majority for Israel

-The Democratic Majority for Israel (DMFI) is a centrist or left-leaning American advocacy group that supports pro-Israel policies among the United States Democratic Party's political leaders.
+Democratic Majority for Israel (DMFI) is an American advocacy group that supports pro-Israel policies within the United States Democratic Party.

 DMFI was founded in January 2019 in reaction to polling that showed that Democrats and younger voters were less supportive of Israel than previous generations.
-Its president and CEO is Democratic pollster Mark Mellman, who was one of its founders, along with other Democratic Party strategists, including now-Secretary of Energy Jennifer Granholm and former White House Communications Director Ann Lewis.
+Its current president and CEO is Brian Romick, a former senior advisor to Rep. Steny Hoyer, and the Chair of its Board of Directors is former Rep. Kathy Manning.
 DMFI's separate sister organization is the political action committee DMFI PAC, founded in July 2019.

 DMFI PAC backs candidates that support Democratic policies and defend Israel inside the Democratic Party.
-The PAC opposed Bernie Sanders in the 2020 Democratic presidential caucuses in Iowa, endorsed Joe Biden in March 2020, and has endorsed Democratic candidates in both primary and general elections across the country who align with DMFI's political stances.
+The PAC opposed Bernie Sanders in the 2020 Democratic presidential caucuses in Iowa, endorsed Joe Biden early in the 2020 Democratic primaries and again in 2024.
+After President Biden withdrew, DMFI announced its endorsement of Kamala Harris in July 2024.
+It has endorsed Democratic candidates in both primary and general elections across the country who align with DMFI's political stances.

-2019 founding
+History

 DMFI was founded on January 29, 2019.
 The founding came in reaction to polling showing that Democrats and younger voters were less supportive of Israel than previous generations.
-Mellman and other Democratic Party strategists started the organization.
+Mark Mellman and other Democratic Party strategists started the organization.
 In July 2019 the group formed a political action committee, DMFI PAC, which supports pro-Israel Democratic candidates.

-2020 Democratic primary season
+On May 19, 2025, Brian Romick, a former senior advisor and Chief of Staff to former House Majority Leader Rep. Steny Hoyer was named President and CEO of Democratic Majority for Israel.
+Former Rep. Kathy Manning also became the Chair of DMFI's Board of Directors at the same time.
+Romick noted that a top priority is educating lawmakers and voters on why Israel deserves their backing.
+Manning said she wants to prioritize flipping the House for Democrats and supporting pro-Israel candidates in open primaries.